 Button Designation Function O ON/OFF Press to switch the transponder on and off.
-This switch is mechanically locked until it is pressed a second time V VFR Activate/deactivate VFR Squawk Pressing the button for more than 3 seconds will show the Brightness menu (see 2.2.8.2) CHANGE Exchange of the active and standby-Squawk Pressing the button for more than 3 seconds will show the GNSS data menu (see 2.2.9) ID IDENT "Squawk Ident", a SPI Pulse is transmitted for 18 seconds (in normal mode).
-Pressing the button for more than 3 seconds will show the Flight-ID menu (see 2.2.8.1) M MODE Select Transponder-Mode STBY, GND, ON or ALT.
-Pressing the button for more than 3 seconds will toggle the ADS-B mode (On/Off) Rotary knob Enter a new Squawk (see 2.2.2) Enter values and select options in submenus (see 3.3) Confirm Warnings and Notifications
+This switch is mechanically locked until it is pressed a second time VFR VFR Activate/deactivate VFR Squawk Pressing the button for more than 3 seconds will show the brightness menu (see chapter 2.2.8.2) CHANGE Exchange of the active and Standby Squawk Pressing the button for more than 3 seconds will show the GNSS data menu (see chapter 2.2.9) OID IDENT "Squawk Ident", a SPI Pulse is transmitted for 18 seconds (in normal mode).
+Pressing the button for more than 3 seconds will show the Flight ID menu (see chapter 2.2.8.1) MDE MODE Select Transponder-Mode STBY, GND, ON or ALT.
+Pressing the button for more than 3 seconds will toggle the ADS-B mode (On/Off) Rotary knob Enter a new Squawk (see chapter 2.2.2) Enter values and select options in submenus (see chapter 3.3) Confirm warnings and notifications